 <Security > .... <!-- Use LoginModule authenticating against repository itself --> <LoginModule class = "com.day.crx.core.CRXLoginModule" > <param name = "anonymousId" value = "anonymous" /> <param name = "adminId" value ="admin" /> <param name = "disableNTLMAuth" value = "true" /> <param name = "tokenExpiration" value = "43200000" /> <!-- param name="trust_credentials_attribute" value="d5b9167e95dad6e7d3b5d6fa8df48af8"/ --> </LoginModule > </ Security>

-Remove any service packs, feature packs or hotfixes that have been deployed through the crx-quickstart/install directory on the local file system.
+Remove any service packs, feature packs or hotfixes that have been deployed through the crx-quickstart/install directory.
 This will prevent the inadvertent installation of old hotfixes and service packs on top of the new AEM version after the update has completed.

 If using TarMK cold standby, stop any cold standby instances.
 These will guarantee an efficient way to come back online in case of issues in the upgrade.
 After the upgrade has completed successfully, the cold standby instances will need to be rebuilt from the upgraded primary instances.